AimanMadan/SingleClickUpload/README.md

-Here's an updated `README.md` file that includes the additional details you provided:
+Here's the updated `README.md` file with the included section to showcase the GUI:

 ---